I wish I had a dollar for every time someone warned me not to be a jack of all trades and a master of none.

 I’ve had people tell me that no one would take me seriously because I do too many things.
 For years, people tried to put me in a box.
 I remember people used to ask me when I was going to choose one job.
 People incorrectly assumed my multi-faceted professional pursuits were a liability.
 In actuality, I was creating multiple income streams by living outside the box.

 I don’t believe in playing it small.
 My faith teaches me, that “we are more than conquerors” (Romans 8:31-39), that “I can do all things through Christ who strengthens me” (Phillipians 4:13), and that “my cup runneth over” (Psalm 23:5).
 That sure sounds like limitless living to me!
 I don’t believe life should be lived in the wings.
 We’ve got one life to live.
 Get up on that stage and shine!

 I’ve learned people will judge you based on perceived limitations.
 Those limitations come in various forms.
 The labels people place upon us.
 The labels we give ourselves.
 A bad relationship.
 A dead-end job.
 Low self-esteem.
 Financial issues.
 Paternity questions.

-The truth is, many of us fall pretty to limited thinking when we should be developing a Limitless mindset.
+The truth is, many of us fall prey to limited thinking when we should be developing a Limitless mindset.
 Instead of believing the naysayers, I chose to define myself as someone who lives life limitlessly.
 You can do the same!
 Overcome your challenges.
 Hurdle over obstacles.
 Don’t let anyone tell you what you can’t do.
 Turn your passion into profit.
 Think and live outside the box!